grillo/grillo-docs/docs/intro.md

 Welcome to the Grillo Docs site!
 Here you'll find setup instructions and troubleshooting steps for Grillo products.

-Please join our community [customer support ticket](https://discord.gg/Z5CH6dWaVR) for additional support.

-You can also create a [customer support ticket](#) for help.
+If you don't find what you need, please create a [customer support ticket](mailto:support@grillo.io) for help.

 :::info